 - Targeted and customized job postings, placed in the most effective job sites for your industry

 - Focused talent search and outreach strategies

 - Improved candidate experience within the hiring process

 - Employer branding

 - Online presence (careers page, social media, job sites, etc.)

 - Proactive reputation management measures and strategies

 HR consultants are often well networked, understand what makes for a best-fit candidate and can typically develop a robust recruiting strategy quickly and efficiently.
 HR consultants can also review job postings to ensure that they are authentic and compelling, and they know where the best talent looks for employment.
 They can help provide the kind of professional search services businesses need to better attract top talent.

 Are You Considering Outsourcing Your HR Functions?

-RAI Resources is an exceptional HR consulting firm that brings your business the effective real-world experience it needs to maintain a strong, profitable team.
+RAI Resources is an exceptional HR consulting firm based out of the Lehigh Valley that brings your business the effective real-world experience it needs to maintain a strong, profitable team.
 We offer HR consultation across manufacturing, engineering, construction, and professional services, with a deep understanding of the employee life cycle and how it impacts your bottom line.
 We offer practical solutions and provide comprehensive support to help you attract, develop and retain the workforce you need.